 The thing is…when you are a child, you can’t see this.
 It’s only when you look back that you can fully understand the treasure of childhood.
 Trust me, put down the devices and go be a kid.
 You will never regret putting down a device, but you could regret spending some of the best years of your life in make-believe worlds.

 I have a few more things to share with you to encourage you to put the screen down and go enjoy this life.
 I will be writing you another letter or two on this subject looking at different perspectives.
 I hope you will keep reading.

 In the meantime, I have a little challenge for you if you are up for it?
 Are you?

 This week’s challenge is to make one small change in your electronic life.
 That will look different for everyone (remember we are each unique and have a different story, so yours will look different than your best friend’s).
 Maybe if you play your device everyday, you choose 3 days to play.
 Maybe if you always take it in the car, you start leaving it at home.
 Maybe if you always discuss it with your friend, you choose something different to talk about.
 Maybe if your parents let you play as long as you want, you set a timer for 30 minutes instead.
 There are many small changes you can make.
 Choose one for a week and write a list of how your moments looked different when you took your time back from the devices.

 You may also enjoy:

-[box] If you enjoyed today’s post, consider subscribing here to receive posts via email.
-Blog subscribers are entered in a quarterly drawing to win a $20 Stitch Fix gift card and will also receive a free Christmas ornament download that accompanies Seeking Christmas – Finding the True Meaning Through Family Traditions.[/box]
+If you enjoyed today’s post, consider subscribing here to receive posts via email.
+Blog subscribers will receive a free Christmas ornament download that accompanies Seeking Christmas – Finding the True Meaning Through Family Traditions.[/box]